How to Turn Your Small Business Retirement Account into a Money Machine

 If you make employer contributions in a year, you must contribute either 2 percent of each employee’s annual pay to their account each year, or match their contributions dollar for dollar up to 3 percent of their salary.

-The limit for SIMPLE IRAs is lower, $12,500, so opening one may not be the best choice for a freelancer.
+The limit for SIMPLE IRAs is lower, $13,500, so opening one may not be the best choice for a freelancer.

 Complications of Solo 401(k)s

-You can contribute up to the standard 401(k) maximum ($18,000 in 2016) as an employee.
-As an employer. you can contribute up to 100 percent of your compensation up to a total maximum or $53,000 in 2016 though not all employer contributions are tax deductible.
+You can contribute up to the standard 401(k) maximum ($19,500 in 2021) as an employee.
+As an employer. you can contribute up to 100 percent of your compensation up to a total maximum or $58,000 in 2021 though not all employer contributions are tax deductible.